simo415/ccestimation/README.md

 # Confluent Cost Calculator

+This is the repository for a simple [Confluent cost calculator](https://simo415.github.io/ccestimation/).

 A small React app (Vite) that estimates monthly Confluent costs for Standard, Enterprise and Dedicated clusters based on throughput, average message size, retention and replication.

 Quick start: